Shamuoo/jellyposter/README.md

 # 🎬 JellyPoster

+THIS IS COMPLETELY AI-CODED- I MADE THIS FOR MYSELF.
+BUGS AND ISSUES ARE EXPECTED

 Cinema-style "Now Playing" display for your Jellyfin home theater setup.

 Shows: movie poster, title, tagline, genre, runtime, age rating, synopsis, community rating, and a live progress bar.